 This is a key ingredient to my personal productivity.

 You know how I mention setting weekly, monthly, and yearly goals?
 Well, that's a big part of the ritual that I follow to maximize my productivity.
 By having some form of structure, I'm able to stick to my goals, review them as often as possible, and develop a sense of discipline.

-Sure, I can set all the goals I want and jot them down in all my notebooks.
+Sure, I can set all the goals I want and jot them down in my planner.
 But without having any systems in place, I honestly don't think I'd get anything done.